szapp/FeatShare/doc/tutorial.rst

     ### end ###

 The next thing we do is specify what is going to be added.
-Here it is only on addition, but features usually consist of a lot of characteristics, here referred to as :ref:`traits <features.traits>`.
+Here it is only one addition, but features usually consist of a lot of characteristics, here referred to as :ref:`traits <features.traits>`.
-By the nature of how we are gonna add the constants we will only need their names here as trait.
+Since we want to increment the values, we only need to add their names as traits and no values.
+We will get the values from the target file.

 ``newFeature1.feat``::